Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 #### 2.4.1 Touchpoints: effects and changes

-- Installer and documentation changes to support new network and pathing as part of configuration.
+- Installer and documentation changes to support new network and path as part of configuration.
 - CSI for network generation and initial configuration.
 - NCN images to support additional **subnets and routing.**
 - CFS images for CN and UAN **addressing and routing.**
 - UAI to support changes to **addressing and routing.**
 - MetalLB to create new API endpoints and peer with Edge Router.
-- Arista switch pair to create new or add to existing virtual routing instance for pathing and access control.
+- Arista switch pair to create new or add to existing virtual routing instance for path and access control.
 - HSN required for transport of application traffic so new procedures need to be developed for troubleshooting and support.

 <a name="242-when-addressing-occurs"></a>